CHRF-Genomics/Paratype/README.md

 --ref       Fasta Reference sequence of Paratyphi AKU_12601 used for mapping (provided with the script).
 --ref_id    Fasta ID of the reference sequence.
 Default is FM200053.1.
 ```

+### Citation
+This is the beta version of the paratype tool.
+The article that will describe the scheme is coming soon.
+Meanwhile, please cite using the following DOI:
+doi.org/10.5281/zenodo.5520408